Alaska upgrade certificates

 Restrictions

-• North American routes only (US, Canada, Mexico, Caribbean, Central America)
+• North American routes (US, Canada, Mexico, Caribbean, Central America), plus the Hawaiian-operated international routes listed above

 • Partner-operated flights are not eligible